luiscruz/course_sustainableSE/2025/p1_measuring_software/g13/g13_backend_frameworks.md

 [**Energibridge**](https://github.com/tdurieux/energibridge) is a command-line tool for measuring the energy consumption of computer processes that can be integrated into a containerized development pipeline.
 In our case, the process would be the currently running server.
 The tool outputs the values as `.csv` files, allowing you to track your operations' "energy footprint".

 For each framework, we use the [**Apache Benchmark**](https://httpd.apache.org/docs/2.4/programs/ab.html) as it is lightweight and comes installed in most Unix systems.
 Using this benchmarking tool, we can specify the amount of requests we want to be made concurrently.
 As it is a simple command-line tool, this way we also mitigate the unnecessary overhead that some load-testing frameworks can have which might affect energy readings. in In our case, we make 10,000 requests with 150 concurrent requests.
+This reflects a real-world scenario where tens of thousands if not hundreds of thousands of requests could be made to an API in minutes.

 ## Experimental Setup